-We pray for Archbishop Foley Beach, our Bishop, Mark Lawrence; and Bishop Bill Skilton; for all bishops, priests, and deacons; especially for our Rector, Fr.
+We pray for Archbishop Foley Beach; our bishop, Mark Lawrence; for Bishop Bill Skilton; for all bishops, priests, and deacons; especially for our Rector, Fr.
 Marshall; our assistant, Fr.
-Joe; Deacon Lee; and our church staff.
+Joe; Fr.
+David; Deacon Lee; and our church staff.
 We also pray for St. Andrew's Mission and their Vicar, Fr.
-Jimmy Gallant, and for San Jose Church in the Dominican Republic and their Rector, Fr.
+Jimmy Gallant; for All Saints' Church in Florence and their Rector, Fr.
+Jason Hamshaw, Chelsea and their family; and for San Jose Church in the Dominican Republic and their Rector, Fr.
 Sandino Sanchez.